| The

 |

-Resurrection Ale House The Resurrection Ale House in Philly's Grays Ferry region is a cozy, attractively appointed neighborhood bar and restaurant.
+Devil's Pocket Devil's Pocket Food & Spirits in Philly's Grays Ferry region is a cozy, attractively appointed neighborhood bar and restaurant.
 The bi-level bar features 12 taps plus a hand engine.
 Forty-some bottles are also offered.
-Draft selections are listed on a chalkboard above the upper bar.
-There is seating for maybe 15-20 at the bar, with a number of chairs and tables.
-There is lots of wood and glass, making the place feel larger than it is.
-Sean, our bartender, was very helpful and eager to supply information about the beer or bar in general.
-This is a place to visit more than once. |
+Draft selections are listed on a chalkboard above the upper bar. |

 |